flexxui/flexx/new_model.md

 The example below is an extended version of the example at the start of this document:

+* It adds a ``DrawingApp`` class, which inherits from ``PyComponent``, which represents the app and operates in Python.
-* It adds actions to save and restore the points at the server side.
+* This new class has actions to save and restore the points.
 * It makes use of ``array_prop`` to represent the points, so that when a point is added, the mutation to sync to the server is just a small message.
 * Also, the above allows more efficient drawing when points are only added.